Henry Schein (NASDAQ:HSIC) Issues FY 2022 Earnings Guidance

-Henry Schein (NASDAQ:HSIC – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
-The company provided EPS guidance of $4.750-$4.910 for the period, compared to the Thomson Reuters consensus EPS estimate of $4.630.
+Henry Schein (NASDAQ:HSIC – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+The company provided earnings per share guidance of $4.750-$4.910 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.630.
 The company issued revenue guidance of -.

-A number of research analysts recently weighed in on HSIC shares.
-Robert W. Baird raised their target price on shares of Henry Schein from $98.00 to $103.00 in a report on Wednesday, February 16th.
-Morgan Stanley lifted their target price on Henry Schein from $67.00 to $72.00 and gave the company an underweight rating in a research note on Wednesday, February 16th.
-Credit Suisse Group lifted their target price on Henry Schein from $90.00 to $100.00 and gave the stock an outperform rating in a report on Wednesday, February 16th.
-Piper Sandler dropped their target price on Henry Schein from $98.00 to $95.00 in a report on Friday, January 28th.
-Finally, Barrington Research increased their target price on Henry Schein from $96.00 to $102.00 in a research note on Wednesday, February 16th.
-One investment analyst has rated the stock with a sell rating, one has given a hold rating and four have assigned a buy rating to the stock.
-According to MarketBeat, the company has an average rating of Buy and an average target price of $92.33.
+Henry Schein (NASDAQ:HSIC – Get Rating) last announced its quarterly earnings results on Monday, February 14th.
+The company reported $1.07 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.91 by $0.16.
+Henry Schein had a net margin of 5.09% and a return on equity of 15.84%.
+The firm had revenue of $3.35 billion for the quarter, compared to analyst estimates of $3.14 billion.
+During the same period last year, the business earned $1.00 EPS.
+Henry Schein’s revenue for the quarter was up 5.8% compared to the same quarter last year.
+As a group, equities research analysts expect that Henry Schein will post 4.86 EPS for the current year.

-In other news, CEO Stanley M. Bergman sold 30,000 shares of the business’s stock in a transaction that occurred on Tuesday, December 14th.
-The shares were sold at an average price of $75.43, for a total value of $2,262,900.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Insiders own 0.93% of the company’s stock.
+In other news, EVP Mark E. Mlotek sold 24,075 shares of the stock in a transaction on Thursday, February 24th.
+The shares were sold at an average price of $82.99, for a total value of $1,997,984.25.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CEO Stanley M. Bergman sold 30,000 shares of the stock in a transaction on Tuesday, December 14th.
+The stock was sold at an average price of $75.43, for a total transaction of $2,262,900.00.
+The disclosure for this sale can be found here.
+Corporate insiders own 0.93% of the company’s stock.

-A number of institutional investors have recently added to or reduced their stakes in the stock.
-BlackRock Inc. lifted its position in shares of Henry Schein by 0.6% during the fourth quarter.
-BlackRock Inc. now owns 12,182,117 shares of the company’s stock worth $944,479,000 after purchasing an additional 68,069 shares during the last quarter.
-Barclays PLC grew its stake in shares of Henry Schein by 14.4% during the fourth quarter.
-Barclays PLC now owns 249,861 shares of the company’s stock worth $19,374,000 after acquiring an additional 31,403 shares during the last quarter.
-Thrivent Financial for Lutherans lifted its holdings in shares of Henry Schein by 252.0% during the fourth quarter.
-Thrivent Financial for Lutherans now owns 21,604 shares of the company’s stock worth $1,675,000 after purchasing an additional 15,467 shares during the period.
-Toroso Investments LLC acquired a new position in shares of Henry Schein during the 4th quarter worth approximately $492,000.
-Finally, William Blair Investment Management LLC purchased a new stake in Henry Schein in the 4th quarter valued at $464,000.
-93.73% of the stock is owned by institutional investors.
+Several hedge funds have recently made changes to their positions in HSIC.
+BlackRock Inc. boosted its stake in Henry Schein by 0.6% during the 4th quarter.
+BlackRock Inc. now owns 12,182,117 shares of the company’s stock valued at $944,479,000 after acquiring an additional 68,069 shares during the last quarter.
+Barclays PLC boosted its stake in Henry Schein by 14.4% during the 4th quarter.
+Barclays PLC now owns 249,861 shares of the company’s stock valued at $19,374,000 after acquiring an additional 31,403 shares during the last quarter.
+Thrivent Financial for Lutherans boosted its stake in Henry Schein by 252.0% during the 4th quarter.
+Thrivent Financial for Lutherans now owns 21,604 shares of the company’s stock valued at $1,675,000 after acquiring an additional 15,467 shares during the last quarter.
+Toroso Investments LLC bought a new position in Henry Schein during the 4th quarter valued at $492,000.
+Finally, William Blair Investment Management LLC bought a new position in Henry Schein during the 4th quarter valued at $464,000.
+Institutional investors and hedge funds own 93.73% of the company’s stock.

 About Henry Schein (Get Rating)